What Is a Cartogram?

 Pretty neat, don’t you think?

-1 The Density-Equalizing Cartogram
+1. The Density-Equalizing Cartogram

-2 The Non-Contiguous Cartogram
+2. The Non-Contiguous Cartogram

+The main difference between density-equalizing cartograms is that it moves each feature’s centroid to avoid overlaps.
 Although overlaps sometimes exist in non-contiguous cartograms, they can be more difficult to differentiate between resized polygons.

-3 The Dorling Cartogram
+3. The Dorling Cartogram

-The Dorling Cartogram (named after professor Danny Dorling) uses shapes like circles and rectangles to depict area.
+The Dorling Cartogram (named after professor Danny Dorling) uses shapes like circles and rectangles to depict the area.
 These types of cartograms make it easy to recognize patterns.
 In the example below, we used GeoDa software to generate the Dorling cartogram.

 But what they do is really distort our view of mapping by breaking the golden rule – sacrificing geometry to convey information.

 Another key point is each type of cartogram has its pros and cons to effectively visualize data with the variable determining the size of the polygon.